We Share The Responsibility To Keep Ann Arbor - And One Another - Safe!

 To smooth your journey, subscribe to online notices of road and lane closures.
 The Ann Arbor Downtown Development Authority provides information on where to park downtown.
 Even if you drive everywhere, you are a pedestrian at some point of your day.
 Help keep our streets safe for everyone:

-- illegal for cars to drive in them or park in them..
-Bike lanes are for bikes.
-It is .
+Watch for bikes and give them space.
 Bicyclists are legally entitled to ride in roads both with and without bike lanes.
 Check for bikes when turning and before opening your door.
 Pass cyclists carefully, providing 3-4 feet of space between your car and the cyclist.
-On 2-lane roads, pass only when the road is clear of oncoming traffic and you can swing wide enough to pass safely..
-Watch for transit riders deboarding stopped buses, and yield the right of way to buses..
-Yellow lights mean slow down, not speed up.
-Traffic crashes are a significant cause of preventable death and injury in the U.S., and your next destination is probably not worth risking your life or those of others.
+On 2-lane roads, pass only when the road is clear of oncoming traffic and you can swing wide enough to pass safely.